papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 ---
-title: Register a local asset
+title: Register a Local Asset
 description: Comprehensive guide to registering a local asset on the Asset Hub system parachain, including step-by-step instructions.
 ---